KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 ![alt text](assets/3_best_selling_pizza.png)

 **Insight:**
-Although the best selling pizza is the 'Classic Deluxe Pizza' with 2453 pizzas sold, the top four pizzas have achieved comparable sales, each exceeding 4,000 units sold.
+Although the best selling-pizza is the 'Classic Deluxe Pizza' with 2453 pizzas sold, the other top five pizzas have achieved comparable sales, each exceeding 2,300 units sold.

 **Worst Selling Pizzas:**